Virginia Western Community College

 1. Spend 80% of your time coding – not reading!
 You cannot learn a computer language by reading a book.
 SKIM the material in the book, watch the movies, and start on the assignment.
 Use the text as a reference and guide.

-2. If you need to drop the class (hopefully no one will have to do so!) you must do it yourself online (I can help you find the link).
-The last day to drop this class without an F grade for fall semester is Monday July 1st.
+2. If you need to drop the class (hopefully no one will have to do so!)
+You must do it yourself online (I can help you find the link).
+The last day to drop this class without an F grade for fall semester is Monday March 24th.

-7. As you are working through the material and have questions, you need to do one of two things.
-If the question is about a general concept or topics where you would like to see more examples, submit this through the Discord discussion forum.
+6. As you are working through the material and have questions, you have many options for getting your questions answered.
+If the question is about a general concept or topic where you would like to see more examples, submit this through the Discord discussion forum.
 Do not post large chunks of your code there.
-If you want us to look at your specific problems (that is what I am here for!) jar up your file (include ONLY those files needed to make the program where your questions are run!!!) and send it through email to one of the email addresses above.
+If you want me to look at your specific problems (that is what I am here for!) jar up your file (include ONLY those files needed to make the program where your questions are run!!!) and send it through email to the address above.
 Make certain to explain the problem in the text of the email.
 I will response VERY quickly to both types of postings.
+Aso make use of the tutors and our Tuesday night optional sessions for questions.

-8. I will also have online tutors that can help.
+7. We will have tutors that can help.
 Details during class.

 Campus Safety